 - A monthly stipend of $1500 (for 4 months)

-- No-cost access to the museum exhibitions, on-site programs and events
+- No-cost access to the museum exhibitions, programs, and events

 - Designated work space